 The Company's management, with the participation of the Company's chief executive officer and chief financial officer, has evaluated the effectiveness of the Company's disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act")) as of the end of the period covered by this report.
-Based on their evaluation, the Company's chief executive officer and chief financial officer have concluded that, as of October 31, 2020, the Company's disclosure controls and procedures were effective.
+Based on their evaluation, the Company's chief executive officer and chief financial officer have concluded that, as of January 31, 2021, the Company's disclosure controls and procedures were effective at a reasonable assurance level.